IBM/ibm-cloud-functions-serverless-apis/README.md

 > **Note**: There are a [number of built-in packages ](https://github.com/openwhisk/openwhisk/blob/master/docs/reference.md?cm_mc_uid=33591682128714865890263&cm_mc_sid_50200000=1487347815#javascript-runtime-environments) available in the OpenWhisk Node.js runtime environment.
 If you need additional packages, you can upload them in a ZIP file along with your action file.
 More information on the single file versus zipped archive approaches is available in the [getting started guide](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_actions.html#openwhisk_js_packaged_action).

 ### 5.1.1 The cat create action
 The JavaScript code for the POST action is in `/actions/cat-post-action/index.js`.
-This function depends on the `mysql` client NPM package which we need to connect to the database.
+This function depends on the `mysql` client npm package which we need to connect to the database.
 Install the package using `npm install` (which parses `package.json`) and create a ZIP file that includes both your application and its dependencies.
 ```bash
   cd actions/cat-post-action
   npm install